Volosatiyslon/simplehttpserver/readme.md

 ## Simple http server
 ### about
 simple app to share local files (only files) through http.
-Auto generated index.html file allows you just start and use
+Auto generated index.html file allows you just start and use.
+App filter out self file, any directory and hiden files (tested on linux)

  ### usage
  + download a binary from _executable_ folder (or download sources and compile them)